keen-sagar/keen-sagar/README.md

 ## Hey! 👋
 I'm Sagar, a 20 years old Developer.<br>
-I have Created some projects please take a look at it and rate if you like it.🙏<br>
+I have Created some projects please take a look at it and please rate it  if you like it.🙏<br>
 Suggestions are always Welcomed😊

 ## Skills